Enforcing use of hearing protection

-One issue which comes up every so often is an employee or group of employees saying 'OK, we don't like wearing hearing protection, so how about we sign something saying we accept the risk of any hearing loss and our employer isn't liable for it'?.
+One issue which comes up every so often is an employee or group of employees saying 'OK, we don't like wearing hearing protection, how about we sign something saying we accept the risk of any hearing loss and our employer isn't liable for it'?

 Unfortunately these have no legal standing at all and an employer cannot allow this.
 There are a few reasons why but the main one is that the employer has a general duty of care and this means they cannot knowingly allow anyone to be at risk when it is possible to do something about it.
 Employers cannot opt out of that responsibility and it can't be over-ridden by an employee saying they will accept the risk.